aws-samples/serverless-patterns/lambda-efs-cdk/README.md

-# Amazon API Gateway to Lambda to Amazon EFS
+# Amazon API Gateway to AWS Lambda to Amazon EFS

 This pattern attaches an EFS file system to your Lambda function to give it expandable, persistent storage.
 Having this level of storage in a Lambda function opens the door to many new possibilities (multiple functions can even use the same file system)